-The following table presents information, as of October 31, 2016, concerning our directors and executive officers following the Spin-Off, including a five-year employment history and any directorships held by our directors in public companies.
+The following table presents information, as of , 2016, concerning our directors and executive officers following the Spin-Off, including a five-year employment history and any directorships held by our directors in public companies.
+We are in the process of identifying the individuals who will be our directors and other executive officers following the Spin-Off, and we expect to provide details regarding these individuals in an amendment to this Information Statement.